-Chlorhexidine Gluconate shortage status
+Chlorhexidine Gluconate (Perichlor Without Alcohol, Perichlor) shortage status

 Partial shortage

-Source: Health Canada shortage reports · Updated Jul 9, 2026
+Source: Health Canada shortage reports · Updated Aug 10, 2026

 Some Chlorhexidine Gluconate products are in shortage in Canada (1 of 6 reported products), while others remain available.
 Your pharmacy may be able to substitute an unaffected manufacturer.